eiffelhub/json/README.md

 ```
 Version Date            Description
 ------- ----            -----------
+0.11.0 2019-02-08	REAL NaN, Negative and Positive Infinity values are serialized as "null"
+					(as JSON has no support for such values).
 0.10.0 2018-11-14	Improved parsing performance (speed and memory).
 					Allow to change default size for json array and object created during parsing.
 0.9.0  2018-09-19	Added basic serialization